Back-testing your trading ideas

 cover defines "cover" (close short position - buy to cover) trading rule Automatic Analysis

-ticksize defines tick size used to align prices generated by built-in stops (see explanations below) (note: it does not affect entry/exit prices specified by buyprice/sellprice/shortprice/coverprice) Automatic Analysis (new in 4.10)
+ticksize defines the tick size used to align prices generated by built-in stops (see explanations below) (note: it does not affect entry/exit prices specified by buyprice/sellprice/shortprice/coverprice) Automatic Analysis (new in 4.10)

 Automatic Analysis (new in 4.10)